M

 Morning canoe ride in the Moretal

 In the early morning, we begin with a quiet canoe ride along the edge of the lagoon, exploring the Moretal flooded forest.
-Towering morete palms dominate this ecosystem, which supports a wide variety of wildlife.
+Tall palms are the main trees here, and the area has a lot of wildlife.
+We return to camp for breakfast after the canoe navigation.

 Terra Firme forest walk

-Later in the morning, our guide leads a walk through Terra Firme forest, explaining the use of medicinal plants and traditional knowledge passed down through generations of local communities.
+Later in the morning, our guide leads a walk through Terra Firme forest, explaining the use of medicinal plants and ancestral knowledge passed down through generations of local communities.
+We return to camp for lunch and some time to relax.

 Afternoon exploration and swim

-Early breakfast and departure
+Early departure

-Zabalo River expedition
+Zabalo River navigation

-Field lunch and return to the lodge
+Return to the lodge

-Night walk and dinner
+Night walk

-Day 7: Final Canoe Ride and Return Journey
+Day 7: Canoe Ride and Return Journey

 Return to Lago Agrio